brianglass/anastasis/files/weekday_vespers1.md

 Hasten, rescue me from temptations, glorious Prophet of the Lord, I implore you; for in vain have the harsh demons who make war on me been moved against me, as they seek to snatch away the soul of your servant like a pitiable sparrow.
 Do not finally abandon me, but rather let them know that you are my refuge.

-All-holy shoot of a barren mother, fair blossom of the wilderness, fair swallow, sweet-voiced nightingale, golden dove, make my ever barren, wretched soul fruitful of good deeds, that it may bring forth a ear that bears a hundredfold,<a href="#_ftn7" id="_ftnref7"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[7]</span></a> blessed Saint, and offer you praise inspired by God.
+All-holy shoot of a barren mother, fair blossom of the wilderness, fair swallow, sweet-voiced nightingale, golden dove, make my ever barren, wretched soul fruitful of good deeds, that it may bring forth a ear that bears a hundredfold,<a href="#_ftn7" id="_ftnref7">[7]</a> blessed Saint, and offer you praise inspired by God.

 Deliver me, I implore you, O Forerunner, from eternal fire, darkness without light, constraint and every affliction, every misery, every tribulation, and show me, who am self-condemned by my offences, to have my part with the saved by your prayers, blessed Saint, where the choirs of the saints are found and where there is inexpressible joy.